WWE News: Samoa Joe Says Vince McMahon ‘Vehemently Opposed’ Signing Him In The Past

 The introduction of NXT opened up the door for independent wrestlers, many of whom were previously overlooked by the WWE.
 Thanks to Triple H, Joe received a call-up to the brand in 2015, and now he has moved up the ladder to become an integral part of Monday Night Raw.
 With his current position on the brand, Joe is set to continue playing a major role in the foreseeable future.

 In the past two months, Joe has been teasing a face turn for the first time since his arrival in the WWE.
 While plans had been made for the switch, WWE opted to postpone it for another episode of Monday Night Raw, as previously reported by The Inquisitr.
-While McMahon may have resisted the signing of Joe in the past, it’s safe to say that the latter has won him over given his ongoing push.
+While McMahon may have resisted the signing of Joe in the past, it’s safe to say that the latter has won him over, given his ongoing push.